SegiH/WatchList-Backend/README.md

+NOTE: This repo is no longer being updated.
+I have included this code into the main WatchList Repo.
+Do not check out this code!

 # WatchList-Backend
 This is the backend for WatchList application.
 It includes a [Swagger](https://swagger.io/) backend that can be used to test each endpoint.
 It supports multiple users using the application.